Hellfire Gala

 "Hellfire Gala" was initially a 12-part X-Men comic book storyline published by Marvel Comics in June 2021.
 It is the first storyline featured in the "Reign of X" relaunch after the "X of Swords" storyline.
 Krakoa opens its gates to non-mutants to celebrate mutant culture at an evening party.
 The gala unveiled the new team of X-Men and showcased the terraforming of Mars into Planet Arakko.

 It subsequently became an annual event in the Krakoan Age with the one-shots X-Men: Hellfire Gala #1 published in July 2022 and X-Men Hellfire Gala 2023 #1 published in July 2023.
 In the lead up to each Hellfire Gala, Marvel conducted a fan vote to decide on members of the new X-Men team.
-The subsequent publishing initiative, X-Men: From the Ashes, will revisit the Hellfire Gala concept as a memorial for Krakoa in X-Men: Hellfire Vigil #1 scheduled for release in July 2025.
+The subsequent publishing initiative, X-Men: From the Ashes, revisited the Hellfire Gala concept as a memorial for Krakoa in X-Men: Hellfire Vigil #1 published in July 2025.
+The gala returned in X-Men: The Hellfire Murder, which released in July 2026.

 Publication history

 Hellfire Gala (2021)

 The Hellfire Gala and an X-Men election was initially teased in issues such as Marauders #7 and #10 and X-Men #16.
 In January 2021, Marvel then announced a fan election to choose the members of the new Krakoan X-Men team.
 In April 2021, the team roster was revealed: Cyclops, Jean Grey, Polaris, Sunfire, Synch, Wolverine, and Rogue.
 An in-universe election was also held which showcased how various mutants voted and reactions to the results.

 These X-Men would debut in Planet-Sized X-Men #1 (June 2021), written by Gerry Duggan with art by Pepe Larraz, during the twelve part Hellfire Gala event storyline.
 The Hellfire Gala was inspired by the Met Gala; Russell Dauterman designed the costumes for many of the X-Men characters who appeared in the event.
 In addition, the Hellfire Gala had Marvel Comics caricatures of actual celebrities as attendees to the event, including Scott Adsit, Pete Alonso, Steve Aoki, Saquon Barkley, DMC, Eminem, Kevin Feige, Nick Foles, Coco Gauff, Ira Glass, Jon Hamm, James Monroe Iglehart, Gabriel Iglesias, Aaron Judge, Jimmy Kimmel, Method Man, Jason Mantzoukas, Marc Maron, George R. R. Martin, Killer Mike, Alex Morgan, Seth Meyers, Conan O'Brien, Patton Oswalt, El-P, Adrianne Palicki, Megan Rapinoe, Paul Scheer, and Taboo.
+During the Gala, the X-Men work with mutants from Arakko to terraform Mars, establishing the planet as a mutant home.

+Scarlet Witch is murdered during the gala, leading into the series Trial of Magneto.